YOU DON'T HAVE TO WAIT UNTIL YOU ARE ACCEPTED BY ADMISSIONS TO APPLY FOR AID

 Parents of dependent students can apply for a Direct Parent PLUS Loan.
 Parents must first complete a PLUS Request Form which authorizes the U.S. Department of Education to conduct a credit check.
 If approved, the parent will be required to complete an electronic Federal Direct PLUS Master Promissory Note (MPN).
 We encourage you to visit the Loans & Financing Options section on the Financial Aid website.

 Alternative Loans should be a last option loan.
 In most cases, eligibility for Alternative Loans is based on the personal credit history and financial circumstances of the family.
 Since a credit rating is a required part of the loan approval process, the borrower for most programs is typically the student with the parent as a co-signer.
 Families should first utilize the Federal Loan Programs.
 Visit the Loans & Financing Options section on the Financial Aid website for additional information on Alternative Loan Programs.

 - Work Study and Student Employment

 Federal and University-funded programs assist students in meeting educational costs through part-time employment in on- and off-campus jobs.
 Our Career Services Office also assists students seeking off-campus jobs in the private sector.
 Applicants interested in work study must indicate on the FAFSA.

-The University provides a no-interest, 10-month payment plan offered through ECSI that allows families to budget annual educational expenses not covered by other aid programs and loans.
+The University provides a no-interest, monthly payment plan per term offered through Nelnet Business Solutions that allows families to budget educational expenses not covered by other aid programs and loans.
 This eliminates the need to make lump sum payments prior to the beginning of each term.
 Visit the Loans & Financing Options section of the Financial Aid website for more information.